connorholly11/purpose-proto/docs/codebase-overview.md

 6. **Message Feedback API (`/api/message/[messageId]/feedback`)**
    - Handles like/dislike feedback on messages
+   - Stores feedback in the database

+7. **Logs API (`/api/logs`)**
+   - Retrieves and filters message logs
+   - Supports multiple filtering criteria
+   - Returns messages with conversation metadata

+8. **Users API (`/api/users`)**
+   - Manages user operations
+   - Creates and retrieves users
+   - Gets individual user data

 ## Database Schema

 The application uses Prisma with a PostgreSQL database.
 Key models include:

+1. **User**
+   - Represents an application user
+   - Has a name and unique ID
+   - Associated with multiple conversations

-1. **Conversation**
+2. **Conversation**
    - Represents a chat session
    - Contains multiple messages
-   - Will be associated with a user
+   - Associated with a specific user

-2. **Message**
+3. **Message**
    - Individual messages in a conversation
-   - Contains content, role (user/assistant), and timestamps
+   - Contains content, role (user/assistant)
    - Can have associated feedback

-3. **MessageFeedback**
+4. **MessageFeedback**
    - Stores user feedback on AI responses
    - Contains type (like/dislike)
+   - Associated with a specific message

-## Authentication and User Management
+## User Management

-User authentication and management is planned but not yet implemented.
-The system will support three initial users (Connor, Raj, Mark) with plans to associate conversations and logs with specific users.

-## Testing Infrastructure

-The project uses Jest for testing with the following structure:
+The application supports multiple users with the following features:
+- Three initial users (Connor, Raj, Mark) seeded in the database
+- User selection via dropdown in the navigation bar
+- Automatic filtering of logs and conversations by selected user
+- Visual highlighting of current user in admin interface
+- Conversation reset when user changes

+## Conversation Modes

+The application supports different interaction modes:

-1. **Unit Tests**
+1. **Text Mode**
-   - Tests for individual components and services
-   - Mocks external dependencies
+   - User types messages
+   - AI responds with text only (no speech synthesis)
-   - Coverage for key functionality
+   - More suitable for reading longer responses

-2. **Test Configuration**
+2. **Voice Mode**
+   - User speaks or types messages
+   - AI responds with both text and speech
+   - Speech synthesis for AI responses

+3. **Short Audio**
-   - Jest is configured for Next.js
+   - Records audio clips for processing
-   - Testing utilities are setup in `jest.setup.js`
+   - Transcribes and sends as messages

+4. **Real-time Voice**
+   - Streaming audio both ways
+   - Low-latency conversation

 ## RAG Implementation